JDBDT/jdbdt/src/site/markdown/Tutorial.md

 in `UserDAO`, using [JDBDT assertions](DBAssertions.html).
 These take form as [delta assertions](DBAssertions.html#DeltaAssertions), [state assertions](DBAssertions.html#StateAssertions), or [plain data set assertions](DBAssertions.html#DataSetAssertions).

 Before discussing test methods and assertions, we first make note of an auxiliary method in `UserDAOTest` called `toDataSet`, that is used throughout the rest of the code.
 It provides a shorthand to create  [a (typed) data set](DataSets.html#Creation.Typed) from a single `User` instance.
-The conversion from `User` instances to row format is defined by the `CONVERSION` function shown.
+The conversion from `User` instances to row format is defined by the `CONVERSION` function (defined as a lambda expression):

     private static final Conversion<User> CONVERSION =
       u -> new Object[] {